Mac Won’t Turn On? A Professional Guide to Troubleshooting & Data Recovery

 This field is hidden when viewing the form

-1. Perform Safe Initial Checks: Thoroughly check power connections, try a power cycle, and attempt an SMC reset (Intel Macs only).
+• Perform Safe Checks: Verify power connections, try a power cycle, attempt an SMC reset.

 Don't Let Data Loss Ruin Your Business